Blinina/Blinina/README.md

 ✨ I  have completed the front-end developer course at [**Hexlet**](https://github.com/Hexlet).

 ✨ Open to work, remote or Moscow.
+I'm ready to relocate from Russia.

 ✨ [**My CV**](https://cv.hexlet.io/resumes/1304)